Many patients have heard of a root canal but you may not be sure exactly what it is or if you need one.

 Root Canal Treatment in Quincy and Norwell

 Root canals are not nearly as frightening as they may seem.
-Many people can immediately return to activity and may only experience mild sensitivity for a few days after the procedure.
+By taking care of the teeth following a root canal, many people can immediately return to activity and may only experience mild sensitivity for a few days after the procedure.

 If you have damage or infection in your tooth, a root canal may be for you.
 Our team here at Advanced Dental Arts is here to help you determine if a root canal can help you.
-Schedule your appointment today by clicking the button below.
+Schedule your appointment today by on the yellow button at the top!